Iris xiphium

-The greyish-green leaves emerge in autumn, they grow between 20–70 cm tall.
+The greyish-green leaves emerge in autumn, they grow between tall.

 The leaves die after the flowers fade.

 The Spanish iris is favoured by florists for its striking colour combinations.
 This species has several varieties popular in horticulture, among them var. lusitanica whose flowers are yellow all over.

 It is among the hardier bulbous irises, and can be grown in northern Europe.
 But not in all of North America, where frosts would damage the autumn foliage.
 It requires to be planted in thoroughly drained beds in very light open soil, moderately enriched, and should have a rather sheltered position.

 Hybrids

 A popular hybrid (Iris tingitana × Iris xiphium) is known as Dutch Iris or Iris × hollandica.